 In 1933, the heirs of William E. Mitchell sold the Bent of the River farm to a young, wealthy couple, Althea and Howard Clark.
 The Clarks bought 350 acres, including the brick house, the barn, and four farm-hand houses for $15,000.
 They then put $33,000 (probably about $1,000,000 today) into completely renovating the house.
 The Clarks kept horses, a few cows, and sheep.
 The buggies and sleighs on view in the barn were driven by the Clarks around the land and elsewhere in Southbury.
 Mrs. Clark was involved with girl scouts and, as she grew older, increasingly concerned about land conservation.
 Mr. Clark, who was an author, died in 1987, Mrs. Clark in December 1992.

-Mrs. Clark bequeathed their land to National Audubon and gave the Society an endowment to be used for the Bent’s maintenance and for education programs throughout National Audubon.
-She also left explicit instructions about maintenance of the land, such as preserving it for native flora and fauna and having no trail blazes or interpretive signs.
+Mrs. Clark bequeathed their land to Audubon along with an endowment to be used for the Bent’s maintenance and for education programs throughout Audubon.
+She also left explicit instructions about the maintenance of the land, such as preserving it for native flora and fauna and having no trail blazes or interpretive signs.
 She wanted the Bent to be kept in a state of “mild wildness.”

 The Clarks had named their estate “Bent of the River” after a 1702 deed where the English settlers bought the land north of the Bent.
 A noted landmark, “Ye Bent of Ye River,” was cited in the somewhat archaic language of the time.
 This “Bent” is the sharp turn in the Pomperaug River just east of the center’s main entry on East Flat Hill Road.
 The village of South Britain was originally called Bent of the River as well.
-In her instructions, Mrs. Clark requested the Audubon keep the unusual name.
+In her instructions, Mrs. Clark requested that Audubon keep the unusual name.

 Audubon maintained the property as a gated, limited access sanctuary until 2000.
 At that time, Audubon began the transition toward making the Bent a complete nature center.
 Bent of the River’s trails are now open every day from sunrise to sunset.
 Entry is through the kiosk at the north parking lot.